Adrian Johns

 University Press, Yale University Press, Cambridge University Press, Oxford

-University Press, Ashgate Press
+University Press, Ashgate Press, and others

-Referee for proposals
+Referee for proposals submitted

-submitted to National Science Foundation
+to National Science Foundation

 Referee for Macarthur